James Lee Wong

-Things are a little murky about this character, and his actual occupation.
 In at least one story, the character is simply referred to as James Lee, and he is listed as such on the US Treasury Departmnent's payroll in the others, only utilizing the Wong surname when dealing with his family.
 In only one story -- where he was contacted by a Wong family member to solve a murder -- does he approximate the efforts of a private eye.
 But the blurb on the back of the collection certainly plays up that angle:

 "The case had started with a corpse in a dark alley -- and a missing $200,000 which Fang Yut, a wealthy importer, had used to smuggle opium into the States.
 The worried lords of Frisco's Chinatown called Detective James Lee to clean up the scandal.
 Lee soon found himself thrown into a whirlpool of violence which was to culminate in the strange death of Fang Yut and the brutal kidnapoping of a white girl."